Our Services

 Helpful Resources

-Coffee enemas pose significant liver risks including elevated liver enzymes, bile duct spasms, dehydration, electrolyte imbalance, infection, and rare cases of acute hepatitis and cholestasis.
+Coffee enemas can pose serious liver risks, including elevated liver enzymes, bile duct spasms, dehydration, electrolyte imbalances, infections, and—in rare cases—acute hepatitis and cholestasis.

 Coffee enemas have gained popularity in some circles as a "detox" approach, with claims they boost liver function and rid the body of toxins.
 However, these treatments carry significant risks—particularly for your liver.
 In this article, we'll explore what coffee enemas are, how they're thought to affect the liver, and the coffee enema side effects liver health you need to know.
 We'll also offer safer alternatives and encourage you to get personalized advice.